experimaestro/datamaestro/docs/configuration.md

 Configuration is provided by sets of `yaml` files organized hierarchically by organization name.
 For example, `nist.trec.documents.clueweb09` can be found in the file `nist/trec/documents.yaml`.
 The path `nist/trec` defines the organization.

+Each `yaml` file contains one or more documents.
+The first one is the main dataset, the others (optionals) are derivatives.
+This is useful when various versions of a dataset exists (or various view on the dataset exist).

 ## Format

 ### Example